 Our planning law barristers have considerable expertise in domestic and international planning law.
-Our practice team is led by Joint Head of Garden Court Chambers, Marc Willers QC.

 Members of the team are recommended for planning law in the Chambers UK Bar Guide and the Legal 500 Bar rankings.
 We are particularly noted for bringing a wealth of experience in complementary areas such as housing law and policy, environmental law, equality and discrimination law and human rights.